 Applications should focus on expanding and enriching graduate student’s experience and proficiency in single crystal growth, characterization, and crystalline materials discovery.

-EXCLUSIONS: Applications that do not involve expanding the student’s experience in single crystal growth or that target biomedical applications or systems (e.g. animal/human health) will NOT be considered.
+EXCLUSIONS: Applications that do NOT involve expanding the student’s experience in three-dimensional single crystal growth or that target biomedical applications or systems (e.g. animal/human health) will NOT be considered.

 (g) Ultrafast Materials and Chemical Sciences

-There is a critical need in experimental and theoretical methods, capabilities, and facilities in ultrafast science in order to make significant contributions to advancing chemical and materials science in areas central to discovery science and energy-relevant phenomena.
-This program will provide opportunities for graduate students to develop and apply new ultrafast science capabilities utilizing x-rays, VUV, and other lower frequency sources with national laboratory instrumentation.
-Ultrafast science addresses key grand challenge areas in its ability to probe how quantum systems are organized and assembled; to reveal how materials are arranged and transformed at the atomic and electronic level; to uncover the fundamental rules of correlation and emergence; and to create and track non-equilibrium structures at relevant ultra-fast time scales (a few picoseconds or less).
+There is an identified need to advance ultrafast science based experimental and theoretical methods, capabilities, and facilities at the electronic, atomic, and molecular levels.
+This topic will provide opportunities for graduate students to develop and apply new ultrafast science capabilities utilizing x-rays, VUV, and other lower frequency sources using national laboratory instrumentation and facilities.
+Ultrafast science addresses key grand challenge areas in its ability to probe how quantum systems are organized and assembled; to reveal how materials are arranged and transformed at the atomic and electronic level; to uncover the fundamental rules of correlation and emergence; and to create and track non-equilibrium structures at relevant ultrafast time scales (a few picoseconds or less).
 By measuring and isolating fundamental excitations and using these as the lever for manipulating materials properties, the dynamics of order parameters may be probed and resolved, dominating fluctuations can be uncovered, and key length scales may be identified.
-Full utilization of ultrafast techniques at the national laboratories is now ripe for advancing the goal of understanding, predicting and controlling chemical processes and materials properties important to the energy-relevant research.

 EXCLUSIONS: Applications that target biomedical applications or systems (e.g. animal/human health) will NOT be considered.